 Smoking weed gets a bad rap.
 OK, maybe not a bad rap, per se, but it definitely has a reputation as an activity for slackers.
-Picture someone who smokes weed and you likely conjure an image of an overweight guy in his underwear, sitting on the couch watching TV.
-But if you yourself are a woman who smokes weed, you know better, and have probably done plenty of fun, interesting things stoned.
+Many people picture the average weed smoker as a guy in his underwear, sitting on the couch, watching TV in a daze.
+But it's not true — and if you yourself are a woman who smokes weed, you know better, and have probably done plenty of fun, interesting things stoned.

-While I've written before about how weed can be abused just like any other substance and how smoking weed can certainly make me lazy, when used in moderation, I find it can also help me become incredibly introspective and function as a fun aid in getting to know myself better.
-Personally, while alcohol tends to simply make me more outgoing and get me in the mood for trouble, marijuana will often make me feel more reflective, creative, and even body positive.
+While I've written before about how weed can be abused just like any other substance and how smoking weed can certainly make me lazy, when used in moderation, I find it can also help me become incredibly introspective and functions as a fun aid in getting to know myself better.
+While alcohol tends to simply make me more outgoing and get me in the mood for trouble, marijuana will often make me feel more reflective, creative, and even body positive.

 Over my decade of recreational use, I've found that while it is sometimes fun to just smoke and watch Broad City , there are plenty of fun things to do high that also have the added benefit of helping me see myself more mindfully.